Avaray/lora-keywords-finder/README.md

 1. The extension will be visible in your **txt2img** and **img2img** tabs under the **🧙 LoRA Keywords Finder** accordion.
 2. Select any local LoRA file from the dropdown list.
-3. Fetched keywords, example images, and technical details will appear below.
+3. Fetched keywords will appear below.
 4. Optionally, expand the **Advanced Options** section for customization.

 ## 📝 Notes